Dual Degree Program in Master of Science, (Nursing-Organizational Leadership) and Master of Health Services Administration

 To be admitted to the dual MS/MHSA program a student must meet the admission requirements of both the School of Nursing and the Department of Population Health.
 Application materials must be completed in both the School of Nursing and the Department of Population Health, and filed by the appropriate admission deadlines.

 A student who decides to enter the program after beginning his/her first year in the School of Nursing or in the regular MHSA program should review their plans with the organizational leadership advisor in the School of Nursing and the student support manager in the Department of Population Health as soon as possible.
 No student may enter the dual program after completing the equivalent of two full-time semesters (18 credit hours) in either the Nursing or MHSA curriculum.

 Diplomas are awarded concurrently by each School/Department after the student has completed the dual degree program requirements.

 The dual MS/MHSA program is open only to those individuals who have earned a nursing baccalaureate degree from an accredited college or university and whose undergraduate academic record indicates that the applicant has the capacity to complete the dual degree program.

-All students in the combined program must complete a total of sixty-one (61) graduate credit hours: thirty-two (32) hours in the Department of Population Health and twenty-nine (29) hours in the School of Nursing.
+All students in the combined program must complete a total of sixty-one (61) graduate credit hours: thirty-three (33) hours in the Department of Population Health and twenty-nine (29) hours in the School of Nursing.